 Please note that developments related to the COVID-19 pandemic and associated legislative guidelines and payer policies are changing rapidly.
-While we are doing our best to keep this content current, we recommend referencing the original source (e.g., the government or payer guidance) whenever possible.
+Some of the information in this article may have changed since we last updated it on May 29, 2020.
+While we are doing our best to keep all of our content current, we recommend referencing the original source (e.g., government or payer guidance) whenever possible.

-In these tumultuous times, it is of the utmost importance that we prioritize the safety of our fellow healthcare workers and patients.
-That is why many providers are seriously considering changing their business model and reallocating resources to telehealth—especially considering that CMS is beginning to reimburse PTs and OTs for certain telehealth services.
+In these tumultuous times, prioritizing the safety of our fellow healthcare workers and patients is of the utmost importance.
+For that reason, many providers are shaking up their business model and reallocating resources to telehealth—especially now that CMS is reimbursing PTs and OTs for certain telehealth and remote care services.
 That said, for those PTs and OTs who decide to bill telehealth in the near future, there are a few crucial facts and processes to understand.

 The primary purpose of this informational discussion is to explain how PTs and OTs can bill for telehealth services—not to provide recommendations on technology platforms and services used to deliver telehealth.

-Successful telehealth administration requires the use of a two-way, audio and visual, HIPAA-compliant technology platform.
-The platform can be real-time and synchronous (e.g., a live call) or asynchronous (e.g., transmission of data—like video files—back and forth over a period of time).
+Telehealth visits require the use of a two-way, HIPAA-compliant, audio and visual technology platform.
+The platform can be real-time and synchronous (e.g., a live video call) or asynchronous (e.g., transmission of data—like video files—back and forth over a period of time).
 Many older telehealth platforms include “store-and-forward” capabilities, but states are phasing out this type of telehealth delivery.
-Phone calls, texts, emails, and faxes do not qualify as qualified delivery technologies.
-(For more delivery details, see the Center for Connected Health Policy’s 2020 billing guide.)
+Phone calls, texts, unencrypted emails, and faxes do not meet the criteria for qualified telehealth delivery technologies.
+(Learn more here.)

-It’s essential that you understand how to accurately represent your services when billing CPT codes—and that goes for telehealth services as well.
+It’s essential that you understand how to accurately represent your services when billing payers for telehealth or other virtual care services.

-When billing telehealth, you must notate two “site” locations:
+When billing for remote therapy services, you typically must notate two “site” locations:

 - the originating site, and